 As an example, lets say in the above graph, Token B is Void and Token A is TRX (or any of the other Void Dex pair)

 An increase of Void in the liquidity pool

 Lets imagine someone uses the VOID/TRX dex pair and sells a bunch of VOID for TRX.
 The Dex pair now has less TRX and more VOID in the liquidity pool.

 This results in the point on the above curve moving.
-In this example the point would move to the left, resulting in an increase in price for the VOID/TRX pair.
-(Price goes up)
+In this example the point would move to the left, resulting in a decrease in price for the VOID/TRX pair.
+(Price goes down)

 An increase of TRX in the liquidity pool

 Lets imagine someone uses the VOID/TRX Dex pair and buys a bunch of VOID for TRX.
 The Dex pair now has less Void and more TRX in the liquidity pool.